-- (a) Traditional Subsistence Agriculture (TSA): In this system, only enough crops or livestock Are produced for the use of family and a little surplus to sell to meet the needs. - (b) Traditional Intensive Agriculture(TIA): Farmers increase their inputs of human labor, Water fertilizers to get higher yields for the use of their families and to sell small quantities for getting income. - (2) Modern and industrialized system: In the system of modern and industrialized agriculture, a large extent of land will be brought under agriculture and huge quantities of fuel, energy, water, chemical fertilizers, pesticides used to produce large quantities of single crops purely for sale.
+- (a) Traditional Subsistence Agriculture (TSA): In this system, only enough crops or livestock Are produced for the use of family and a little surplus to sell to meet the needs. - (b) Traditional Intensive Agriculture(TIA): Farmers increase their inputs of human labor, water, chemical fertilizers, pesticides used to produce large quantities of single crops purely for sale.
 This system is spreading in India in the name of Green revolution.
 But this modern agricultural system has its own adverse effects on environment.